isyangshu/MambaMIL/README.md

 **NOTE**: For subsequent updates of the paper, We will update the arixv version in next month.

-**NOTE**: The code for survival analysis is released and the code for cancer subtyping is coming soon.
+**NOTE**: 2024-04-13 We released the model of MambaMIL.
+The whole training code is coming soon.

 ## Installation
 * Environment: CUDA 11.8 / Python 3.10